chadmichel/Korben/README.md

 #License?
 MIT

+#Key Concepts?
+IndexedDB is a key/value store, with the ability to create indexes on individual columns.
+The first level item of an IndexedDB database, is the database itself.
+A single site can have mutliple databases, each will have their own name.

+Within IndexedDB database you have multiple stores, each store can contain a set of objects.
+The objects within a store can contain different object schemas, there is no requirement that all the objects must be the same within a single store.

 #How to use?

 Korben has a pretty simple API.
 Things such as putting a record into IndexedDB is very simple.
 The API often makes use of JQuery's deferred class.